Back to the articles

 • Roundness

-This data is of crucial importance for the metrologist.
-He can thus accurately check distances, angles, shape deviations, dimensions and position relationships and provide a meaningful quality determination
+This data is of crucial importance for the measurement technician.
+They can precisely check distances, angles, shape deviations, dimensions and positional relationships and provide a meaningful quality assessment

-For the process, mainly gantry measuring machines are used, but also roughness gauges and conturographs are part of the tactile measuring technology.
+The process mainly uses portal measuring machines, but roughness measuring devices and conturographs are also part of tactile measuring technology.

 Areas of application for tactile measurement technology

-Therefore, this process has proven itself especially in the following industrial sectors:
+This process has therefore proven itself in the following industrial sectors in particular:

 • Mold making